Max Weltevrede

 About me

 I’m a PhD researcher in the Sequential Decision Making group at the Delft University of Technology supervised by Matthijs Spaan and Wendelin Böhmer.
 I do research in reinforcement learning with a focus on developing RL agents that can generalise to new scenarios.
-Currently, I investigating the role of exploration for improving generalisation performance, as well as the zero-shot generalisation capabilities of offline RL agents.
+I have investigated several ways of improving generalisation performance, through exploring more of the training environemnts, using ensembles and distillation after training, and data augmentation in an offline RL setting.
+I am currently doing an Applied Science internship at Wayve in London, where I, among other things, investigate data augmentation techniques to improve real-world autonomous driving performance.

 Generally, I am interested in many things.
 At the moment this includes generalisation, adaptation, continual learning, causality, physics, the scientific method, software engineering, playing guitar, singing, painting and collecting fossils.